I’m not a particularly reflective kind of guy.

 For me, as someone who spent most of my adult life in the uniform of my country, every day is a day to remember those I served with.

 Every day is a day to remember those who trained me and led me, to remember those I served alongside of, to remember those I trained and led myself.

 Those men and women – the good and the bad, the faithful and the faithless, the leaders and the followers, the admirable and the shitheads, those who came before me and those who came after, those that still live and serve and fight, those who like me who have hung up their swords, and those who have given the last full measure – I remember them, each and every single one, each and every single day.

-They are the people who made me what I am.
+They are always with me, because they are the people who made me what I am.

 If you’re an American, you owe your freedom to those who risked all in your name.

 You don’t need to kiss our asses, you’re not required to shed tears, you don’t need to hunt down a veteran and prostrate yourself.